geoserver/geoserver.github.io/_posts/2023-02-20-ogc-filter-injection.md

 SQL Injection Vulnerabilities have been found with:

-* ``PropertyIsLike`` filter, when used with a String field and any database DataStore, or with a PostGIS DataStore with encode functions enabled
+* ``PropertyIsLike`` filter, when used with a String field and any relational database based Store, or with a PostGIS DataStore with encode functions enabled, or with any image mosaic with an index stored in a relational database.
 * ``strEndsWith`` function, when used with a PostGIS DataStore with encode functions enabled
 * ``strStartsWith`` function, when used with a PostGIS DataStore with encode functions enabled
 * ``FeatureId`` filter, when used with any database table having a String primary key column and when prepared statements are disabled